tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_curl_with_petstore.md

 3. Click **Import**.
 4. Close the dialog box.
 5. Click **Send**.
-(If you deleted your pet, you'll see the same "Pet not found" error message as before.)
+(If you deleted your pet, you will see the same "Pet not found" error message as before.)

 ## Export Postman to curl